5 Reasons Why You Should Live in Towson, Maryland

 Even if you do not enjoy mall shopping, Towson has everything else you can imagine.
 There are numerous grocery stores, including Safeway, Shoppers, Superfresh, and Trader Joe's.
 Also, Towson has both Walmart and Target, and they are conveniently located in the same shopping center in case your want to compare prices.
 There is also a Petsmart, Bed, Bath & Beyond, Marshall's, and plenty of other stores in the same shopping center.

 4. Local Restaurants

 Towson is a great town for dining out.
 There are many restaurants that are within walking distance in town.
 Of course, you will find some standard chain restaurants like T.G.I.
 Friday's and Cheesecake Factory.
 You will even find a Melting Pot.
-However, there are plenty of local restaurants you can enjoy as well.

 La Cakerie is currently located on Allegheny Avenue and easy to access from the center of Towson.
 The owner & chef, Jason, has been on the show Cupcake Wars.
 You can often see him roaming around the restaurant even though there are more locations now than just Towson.
 You can buy wonderful cupcakes, get gourmet ice cream, try some fancy doughnuts, or even get a sandwich for lunch.
 If you want something fancier, you can order a nice cake and even get it delivered.

 The Greene Turtle is located in many locations in Maryland now, but not all locations have a skeeball machine.
 For that reason, you've definitely got to visit it in Towson.
 You can celebrate Maryland with some of the best crab cakes, crab dip, or Maryland crab soup around.
 After you are done, you can play some skeeball.
 The Towson location also has a new roof top dining area.
 You can get a beautiful view of Towson while having your meal.

 Aside from the restaurants listed above (which are my two favorites), there are many other great places to eat, such as: